Start Your Business With the Vehicle of Your Choice!

 Hotshot Truckers vs. Owner Operators

-Hotshot trucking is a type of owner operator.
-Both hotshot truckers and semi-truck owner operators haul loads commercially and operate under their own operating authority.
-The main differences between the two are the types of loads they take and the type of truck.
+All hotshot trucks, box trucks, sprinter vans, and semi-truck owner operators haul loads commercially and operate under their own operating authority.
+The main differences between the two are the types of loads they take and the type of vehicle.
 Here are a few other key points between the two:

 - Lower start-up costs